Bjarte Lunde Aarsheim

-Bjarte Andre Lunde Aarsheim (born 14 January 1975) is a Norwegian football coach and former player.
-He is currently head coach of Eliteserien club Viking.
+Bjarte Andre Lunde Aarsheim (born 14 January 1975) is a Norwegian professional football coach and former player who is currently head coach of Eliteserien club Viking.

 Having spent most of his playing career at Viking, Lunde Aarsheim is the player with the eighth most appearances for the club.
 In a playing career that lasted from 1993 to 2012, he also played for Start, Randaberg and Hundvåg, having the role of player-coach at the latter two.
 In 2001, he made three appearances for the Norway national team.
 In addition to his coaching roles at Randaberg and Hundvåg, Lunde Aarsheim has also been a coach at Sandnes Ulf and Brodd.

 Lunde Aarsheim was nicknamed "Batty" as his style of play was similar to that of English midfielder David Batty.

 Club career

 Viking

 Lunde Aarsheim spent the majority of his career at Viking, arriving from local club Hundvåg as a youth.
 Making his debut for Viking in 1994, he stayed with the club until 2005, playing a total of 425 games in all competitions, including friendly matches.
 A creative midfielder, Lunde Aarsheim was at his peak during the 2001 season, when he, as captain, led Viking to a league lead before suffering a serious ankle injury in a game against Brann halfway through the season.
 Although he made an extremely popular five-minute comeback in the Norwegian cup final victory over rivals Bryne later in the year, where in the last five minutes he was on the field, was again given the captain's armband, Lunde Aarsheim never really recovered from the injury, and his last seasons at Viking were plagued by further injuries.
 He only played 4 games in the 2002 season, and was injured for parts of the 2003 season as well.